OdraBelfegor/novel-reader-t/README.md

 - [x] Frontend use of sentences
 - [ ] Make the web page a web app, to not use a tab in the browser
 - [ ] Make DOCKERFILE
-- [ ] Add limiter and loop control to server and web
+- [x] Add loop limiter and loop control to server and web
+- [ ] Change way of playing audio
+- [ ] Add way to change which viewer is the player of audio